AdamTovatt/updaemon/README.md

 1. Connects to the distribution plugin
 2. Checks the latest available version
 3. Downloads the new version to `/opt/my-api/<version>/`
+4. Sets file permissions (makes executable and sets directory access)
-4. Updates the symlink `/opt/my-api/current`
+5. Updates the symlink `/opt/my-api/current`
-5. Restarts the service
+6. Restarts the service

 ### Running Periodic Updates